keya-dialog/jsalt-dialogue-lab/README.md

 # Neural Conversational AI Lab (JSALT 2023)
 The lab will familiarize you with response generation for task-oriented dialogues (TOD) using end-to-end approaches.
-We will use the MultiWOZ 2.2[1](https://arxiv.org/pdf/1810.00278.pdf)[2](https://aclanthology.org/2020.nlp4convai-1.13/)🧙 dataset and causal language models implemented in the `huggingface/`transformer` for a conditional generation.
+We will use the MultiWOZ 2.2[ [1](https://arxiv.org/pdf/1810.00278.pdf), [2](https://aclanthology.org/2020.nlp4convai-1.13/)]🧙 dataset and causal language models implemented  the `huggingface/transformer` for a conditional generation.
-The QLoRa implementation from `huggingface/peft` library will allow us to finetune large pretrained Large Langauge Models (LLMS) e.g.  LLAMA 🦙 and Falcon, on relatively small GPUs in Google Colab Notebook or on your cluster.
+The [QLoRa](https://arxiv.org/abs/2305.14314) implementation from `huggingface/peft` library will allow us to finetune large pretrained Large Langauge Models (LLMS) e.g.  LLAMA 🦙 and Falcon, on relatively small GPUs in Google Colab Notebook or on your cluster.

 **What will you learn?**
 - How to finetune large language model (LLM) using [QLoRa](https://huggingface.co/blog/4bit-transformers-bitsandbytes)💡